+BOTH MURTHERERS.
 We are resolved, my lord.

+MACBETH.
+I'll call upon you straight.
+Abide within.

+Exeunt Murtherers.

-I'll call upon you straight: abide within.
-Exeunt Murderers It is concluded.
-Banquo, thy soul's flight, If it find heaven, must find it out to-night.
-Exit
+It is concluded: Banquo, thy soul's flight,

+If it find heaven, must find it out tonight.

-SCENE II.
+Exit &

+Scene II

 The palace.

-Enter LADY MACBETH and a Servant
+MEnter Lady Macbeth and a Servant.

+LADY MACBETH.
 Is Banquo gone from court?

-Ay, madam, but returns again to-night.
+SERVANT.
+Ay, madam, but returns again tonight.

-Say to the king, I would attend his leisure For a few words.
+LADY MACBETH.
+Say to the King I would attend his leisure

+For a few words.

+SERVANT.
 Madam, I will.
-Exit
+Exit &

+LADY MACBETH.
 Nought's had, all's spent,

-Where our desire is got without content:
+Where our desire is got without content.

 'Tis safer to be that which we destroy

 Than by destruction dwell in doubtful joy.

+Enter Macbeth.
-Enter MACBETH How now, my lord! why do you keep alone, Of sorriest fancies your companions making, Using those thoughts which should indeed have died With them they think on?
-Things without all remedy Should be without regard: what's done is done.

-We have scotch'd the snake, not kill'd it: She'll close and be herself, whilst our poor malice Remains in danger of her former tooth.
-But let the frame of things disjoint, both the worlds suffer,
+How now, my lord?
+Why do you keep alone, Of sorriest fancies your companions making, Using those thoughts which should indeed have died With them they think on?
+Things without all remedy Should be without regard.
+What's done is done.
+MACBETH.
+We have scotch'd the snake, not kill'd it.
+She'll close and be herself, whilst our poor malice Remains in danger of her former tooth.
+But let the frame of things disjoint, both the worlds suffer.

 Ere we will eat our meal in fear and sleep

 In the affliction of these terrible dreams

-That shake us nightly: better be with the dead,
+That shake us nightly.
+Better be with the dead,

 Whom we, to gain our peace, have sent to peace,

 Than on the torture of the mind to lie

 In restless ecstasy.
 Duncan is in his grave;

-After life's fitful fever he sleeps well;
+After life's fitful fever he sleeps well.

-Treason has done his worst: nor steel, nor poison,
+Treason has done his worst; nor steel, nor poison.

 Malice domestic, foreign levy, nothing,

 Can touch him further.

-Come on;

-Gentle my lord, sleek o'er your rugged looks; Be bright and jovial among your guests to-night.

-So shall I, love; and so, I pray, be you:

-Let your remembrance apply to Banquo;

-Present him eminence, both with eye and tongue:

-Unsafe the while, that we

-Must lave our honours in these flattering streams,

-And make our faces vizards to our hearts,

-Disguising what they are.
+LADY MACBETH.
+Come on, Gentle my lord, sleek o'er your rugged looks; Be bright and jovial among your guests tonight.
+MACBETH.
+So shall I, love, and so, I pray, be you.
+Let your remembrance apply to Banquo; Present him eminence, both with eye and tongue: Unsafe the while, that we Must lave our honors in these flattering streams, And make our faces vizards to our hearts, Disguising what they are.

+LADY MACBETH.
 You must leave this.
+MACBETH.
 O, full of scorpions is my mind, dear wife!
-Thou know'st that Banquo, and his Fleance, lives.
+Thou know'st that Banquo and his Fleance lives.
+LADY MACBETH.
 But in them nature's copy's not eterne.

-There's comfort yet; they are assailable;

-Then be thou jocund: ere the bat hath flown

-His cloister'd flight, ere to black Hecate's summons

-The shard-borne beetle with his drowsy hums

-Hath rung night's yawning peal, there shall be done

-A deed of dreadful note.
+MACBETH.
+There's comfort yet; they are assailable.
+Then be thou jocund.
+Ere the bat hath flown His cloister'd flight, ere to black Hecate's summons The shard-borne beetle with his drowsy hums Hath rung night's yawning peal, there shall be done A deed of dreadful note.

+LADY MACBETH.
 What's to be done?

-Be innocent of the knowledge, dearest chuck,

-Till thou applaud the deed.
-Come, seeling night,

-Scarf up the tender eye of pitiful day;

-And with thy bloody and invisible hand

-Cancel and tear to pieces that great bond

-Which keeps me pale!
-Light thickens; and the crow

-Makes wing to the rooky wood:

-Good things of day begin to droop and drowse;

-While night's black agents to their preys do rouse.

-Thou marvell'st at my words: but hold thee still;

-Things bad begun make strong themselves by ill.
+MACBETH.
+Be innocent of the knowledge, dearest chuck, Till thou applaud the deed.
+Come, seeling night, Scarf up the tender eye of pitiful day, And with thy bloody and invisible hand Cancel and tear to pieces that great bond Which keeps me pale!
+Light thickens, and the crow Makes wing to the rooky wood; Good things of day begin to droop and drowse, Whiles night's black agents to their preys do rouse.
+Thou marvel'st at my words, but hold thee still: Things bad begun make strong themselves by ill.
 So, prithee, go with me.

-Exeunt

-SCENE III.
-A park near the palace.
+Exeunt & Scene III A park near the palace.

-Enter three Murderers
+Enter three Murtherers.

+FIRST MURTHERER.
 But who did bid thee join with us?
+SECOND MURTHERER.
+He needs not our mistrust, since he delivers THIRD MURTHERER.
 Macbeth.

-He needs not our mistrust, since he delivers Our offices and what we have to do To the direction just.
+Our offices and what we have to do To the direction just.